Set the default storage space for OneDrive users

 For most subscription plans, the default storage space for each user's OneDrive is 1 TB.
 Depending on your plan and the number of licensed users, you can increase this storage up to 5 TB.
 For info, see the OneDrive service description.
 If you change a user's license, the available storage space is updated automatically within 24 hours after they access OneDrive.

 If your organization has a qualifying Microsoft 365 subscription and five (5) or more users, you can change the storage space to more than 5 TB.
 To discuss your needs, contact Microsoft support.
-You must assign at least one license to a user before you can increase the default OneDrive storage space.
+Before requesting an increase you need at least five licenses that include OneDrive Plan 2, you must assign at least one license to a user, and a single user must have already filled 90% of their 5 TB storage.
 The new storage limit is applied the next time a user accesses OneDrive.

 For help finding out which subscription you have, see What Microsoft 365 Apps for business subscription do I have?

 Set the default OneDrive storage space in the SharePoint admin center